vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_sizing_guidelines.md

 -  If  you use an ESX host client to edit a running endpointVM, clicking on `Save` causes the `guestinfo.ovfEnv` key to convert to a volatile key, even if no changes  were made to the VM config.
 The `guestinfo.ovfEnv` key is used to store an encryption key for the vSphere credentials and server certificate private key.
 After you save and  restart the endpointVM, the encryption key is lost and the endpointVM does not initialize correctly.

 vCenter maximums will apply for general scale, maximum configurations, and limitations.
-A single vCenter instance has 25,000 powered-on VMs and 35,000 registered VM's.
+A single vCenter Server instance can have 25,000 powered-on VMs and 35,000 registered VMs.
 For more information, see [vSphere Configurations Maximums Tool]( https://configmax.vmware.com/).

 For information about modifying resource allocations for the VCH by using the options at deployment, see [Virtual Container Host Compute Capacity](vch_compute.md) and for modifying options after deployment, see [Configure Running Virtual Container Hosts](configure_vch.md).

-##Resources Consumed##
+##Resources Consumed <a id="resourceconsumption"></a>##

-During boot, the minimum endpoint-memory of the VM is around 900 MB  and it actively uses around 450MB for basic operations.
+During boot, the minimum memory of the VCH endpoint VM is around 900 MB  and it actively uses around 450MB for basic operations.

 The **scratch image size**, which is the size of the filesystem that  that supports the container filesystem for container VMs, defaults to 8GB.
 Since it is not possible to extend  VMFS virtual disks (VMDKs) that have parent disks, it is important to have a size that is large enough for the expected images for a specific VCH.
 For example, when a DB2 image is 50GB.

 The endpoint VM CPU and memory can be modified by shutting down the endpointVM and editing the hardware specification.
-The CPU is primarily utilized for performing checksums of images as they are pulled, docker diff and copy operations, and NAT traffic forwarding to container VMs.
+The CPU is primarily utilized for performing checksums of images as they are pulled, `docker diff` and `copy` operations, and NAT traffic forwarding to container VMs.
 The memory is used as a temporary filesystem for spooling images as they are downloaded and hence the endpointVM memory should be sufficient to hold the largest layers in an image.

-The following list describes the configuration of  container VMs 20s after boot:
+The following list describes the resource consumption of container VMs 20s after boot:

 - MemTotal: 2052880 kB
 - MemFree: 1932036 kB